 Luckily, Riad’s grandparents fill in the missing gaps.
 Their eternal optimism and support of Riad’s interests and abilities give hope to the struggling teenager.
 Sattouf is a master at describing the pains of dwelling in the shadows of teenage social circles.
 Riad perceives himself as an outcast.
 He’s new to the school and has Arab roots—becoming the target of racist classmates.
 What’s more, he lives with a persistent fear of hell, instilled while attending Islamic schools as a child.
 If those early lessons are accurate, he is surely doomed to eternal suffering.

 Sattouf’s personal history is in many ways sad and upsetting.
 Yet, somehow he always manages to inject a steady stream of humor throughout each volume.
-This series is as rich and illuminating as any auto-biography I’ve ever read and I eagerly look forward to volume 6.
+This series is as rich and illuminating as any autobiography I’ve ever read and has been translated into over 30 languages so you can find it in English.
+I eagerly look forward to volume 6.

 #6 Hidden Valley Road